bandzcash/bandz-js/README.md

 - web3 provider
 - JsonRPC url
-- no provider: if no provider is passed it will default to ethers Infura / etherscan providers (shared providers, do not use in production)
+- no provider: if no provider is passed it will default to ethers Infura / smartscan providers (shared providers, do not use in production)

 To learn more about supported providers, see the [ethers documentation on providers](https://docs.ethers.io/v5/api/providers/#providers).